 If you’re interested, you can apply here.

-5. Rent Out Your Home
+5. List Your Home

-Try listing your property on Airbnb so others can view your description and book their stay.
+Try listing your property on Airbnb so guests can view your description and book their stay.
 You can control the days your property is available and all you’ll have to do is some cleaning after each checkout.

 Aim For Flexibility and Nontraditional Opportunities